The David and Mickey Bazelon Fellowship in Mental Health Law

 The David and Mickey Bazelon Fellowship in Mental Health Law provides an opportunity for a recent graduate of Georgetown University Law Center to work with the Judge David L. Bazelon Center for Mental Health Law, the nation’s premier legal advocacy organization for people with mental disabilities.
 Founded in 1972, the Bazelon Center is a leader in promoting community integration and self-determination for people with mental disabilities.

-Current litigation priorities include: enforcing the Americans with Disabilities Act’s integration mandate, preventing the incarceration of individuals with mental illnesses, securing a quality education for children with challenging behavior, and enforcing entitlements under the Medicaid Act.
-In addition to working in trial courts, the Bazelon Fellow may have opportunities to work on Supreme Court and other appellate cases, to lobby federal agencies, and to support state-based advocacy organizations.
+Current litigation and policy priorities include: enforcing the Americans with Disabilities Act’s integration mandate, preventing the incarceration of individuals with mental illnesses, securing a quality education for children with challenging behavior, and enforcing entitlements under the Medicaid Act.

 - A strong commitment to civil rights and social justice